+- cannot be self-employed

-- cannot work as a professional sportsperson, sports coach or entertainer - cannot fill a permanent full-time vacancy.
+- cannot work as a professional sportsperson, sports coach or entertainer

+- cannot fill a permanent full-time vacancy.

 We strongly recommend that staff do not advise students on their ability to work.
 The consequences of breaching these conditions are very serious both for students and for the School.
-Please refer any students with questions about working, especially their ability to work full time, to ISIS for immigration advice.
+Please refer any students with questions about working, especially their ability to work full time, to ISVAT for immigration advice.